aih/RulesEditing/Rules2012-prev.md

         to injuries suffered in military service the opportunity to exercise their right to vote in that process.
-This rule is not intended to and shall not prevent a state from using a caucus or convention process that shall or shall not elect presidential delegates or alternates.
+This rule is not intended to and shall not prevent a state from using a caucus or convention process that may or may not elect presidential delegates or alternates.

     8. Delegates and alternate delegates at large to the national